nadintamer/Twitter/README.md

 The following **additional** features are implemented:

 * [X] Retweets are displayed as the original tweet with a retweet note, like in the Twitter app
+* [X] A user's profile information and timeline are displayed on a user detail view

 ## Video Walkthrough